expressjs/morgan/README.md

 The token function is expected to be called with the arguments `req` and `res`, representing the HTTP request and HTTP response.
-Additionally, the token can accept further arguments of it's choosing to customize behavior.
+Additionally, the token can accept further arguments of its choosing to customize behavior.

 ##### :date[format]